Understanding Your Horse's Body Condition Score: A Comprehensive Guide

 How To Improve Your Horse's Body Condition Score

-While the ideal body score for a horse is 5, most horse owners find that their horses can range anywhere from 3-7.
-According to a recent study from the Journal of Equine Veterinary Science, 40% of horses and ponies are considered overweight.
-And with equine obesity on the rise, it is important to understand where your horse falls on the BCS scale.
+The ideal body score for a horse is 5.
+However, many horses fall between scores of 3 and 7.
+According to a recent study published in the Journal of Equine Veterinary Science, 40% of horses and ponies are considered overweight.
+Addressing your horse’s BCS is crucial to managing equine obesity.

 Adjust Dietary Balance

-Adjusting dietary balance is commonly the first step in adjusting BCS in your horse.
-Depending on where your horse falls on the 1-9 scale, they may need to shed some pounds, or gain weight.
+Balancing your horse’s diet is the first step in adjusting their BCS.
+Depending on your horse’s current score, they may need to lose or gain weight.

 Equine Body Condition Score 6-9 Moderately Fleshy To Extremely Fat